nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to the field of nanotechnology, where these nanoparticles are predominantly developed and used.

-### Expanded Definition and Usage\nEngineered nanoparticles are at the forefront of innovation in nanotechnology, offering unprecedented possibilities across multiple sectors, particularly in healthcare and environmental management.
+### Expanded Definition and Usage:
+Engineered nanoparticles are at the forefront of innovation in nanotechnology, offering unprecedented possibilities across multiple sectors, particularly in healthcare and environmental management.
 In medicine, they enable highly targeted treatment modalities that minimize side effects and enhance drug efficacy.
 Their ability to penetrate cellular barriers and accumulate at disease sites makes them invaluable for therapies like cancer treatment.
 In environmental applications, engineered nanoparticles are employed to detoxify pollutants, enhance water purification processes, and even for air quality control.
 Additionally, their incorporation into consumer products such as sunscreens and cosmetics illustrates their versatility and widespread use.

 Overall, engineered nanoparticles represent a significant advancement in material science, with ongoing research focused on optimizing their properties, understanding their long-term effects, and ensuring their safe use in society.